 Challenges with Machine Learning

-As all computer programmers will know – it is simply not possible to get the right answer from the wrong information.
-However, identifying ‘garbage’ data can be a highly complex task when it comes to ensuring that your machine learning model only recognises that patterns that actually matter, rather than coincidental correlations.
+As all computer programmers will know- it is simply not possible to get the right answer from the wrong information.
+However, identifying ‘garbage’ data can be a highly complex task.
+This is due to the difficulty of ensuring that your machine learning model only recognises that patterns that actually matter, rather than coincidental correlations.

-Machine learning models work by recognising even the most subtle correlations within training data, which allows them to learn ways of recognising new things such as fraud or spam.
+Machine learning models work by recognising even the most subtle correlations within training data.
+This, therefore, allows them to learn ways of recognising new things such as fraud or spam.
 However, this acute capability can backfire and cause unexpected results.

 Spurious correlations can cause models to learn the wrong things – and Big Data is full of spurious correlations.
-This means that simple coincidences can cause machine learning systems to behave in undesirable ways – such as filtering useful emails into your spam folder or recognising fraud where it doesn’t exist.
+This means that simple coincidences can cause machine learning systems to behave in undesirable ways.
+For example, filtering useful emails into your spam folder or recognising fraud where it doesn’t exist.

-Machine learning technology is non-deterministic, meaning that we can only say what a model is likely to do in real life scenarios, with no guarantee of the actual results we will see.
+Machine learning technology is non-deterministic.
+This means that we can only say what a model is likely to do in real life scenarios, with no guarantee of the actual results we will see.
 Because of this, deciding whether a software is working correctly involves first deciding what correct behaviours will look like, and testing the software from there.
 The less thorough this testing is, the bigger the resulting flaws are likely to be in real life scenarios.